 In summary, the SWUEs have generated significant abundance and biomass responses from the pico-nanophytoplankton community.
-From our data, the biggest total biomass increase due to a single wind-induced upwelling represented 5.3% of the total spring bloom biomass increase (due to its short duration) but 97.6% of the daily biomass increase imputable to the spring bloom.
-This emphasizes that these events occurring several times a year are intense and significantly impact the seasonal dynamics and annual carbon budget.
+From our data, the biggest daily biomass increase due to a single wind-induced upwelling represented 97.6% of the daily biomass increase imputable to the spring bloom.
 The consistent time scales and magnitudes of biological responses reported here for sporadic wind-induced events using an innovative sampling strategy and an advanced statistical methodology could provide new insights on how to observe, and perhaps model, the impact of other submesoscale events on phytoplankton communities.